yhoogstrate/segmentation-fold/doc/md/INSTALL.md

 ## Recommended packages ##

-To create the corresponding documentation, you should have the following package installed:
+To create the corresponding documentation, you should have installed the following package:

 	doxygen (>= 1.8.3)

-The doxygen package is version specific because of the Markdown integration.
-If you want to change code you should have the following tool installed to 'beautify' the code:
+The doxygen package is version specific because of the Markdown support implemented in 1.8.3 and above.

-	astyle

 ## Build and install ##